Unveiling Leonardo: The Secrets Within the 12 Notebooks at the Institut de France

 Giovanni’s Top Secret Mission to France

 Following the roaring success of the Giunti facsimile edition back in the late 80s, another daring publisher has taken on the challenge of recreating Leonardo’s twelve notebooks.
-Our very own Giovanni lent his expertise to Facsimile Verlag, getting up close and personal with the very pages touched by the hand of Leonardo Da Vinci himself.
+Our very own Giovanni lent his expertise to Faksimile Verlag, getting up close and personal with the very pages touched by the hand of Leonardo Da Vinci himself.

 The result?
 A revamped edition released in stylish sets of three notebooks per box, complete with insightful commentary in both German and English.
 Now, all aficionados of art and the genius of Leonardo can immerse themselves in the closest thing to the real deal.